ruediger-hauck/labassignment5/README.md

     d.
 Use your partner's github account name to add them

-4. Use `git clone` and `git remote` to set up a remote connection to your newly forked repository locally (or on ASC)
+4. Use the url for the repository and `git remote` to set up a remote connection to your newly forked repository locally (or on ASC) at the command line.

+## Collaborative Coding

 5. Navigate to your group directory in the repository and examine the contents.
 You should find scripts that are jumbled and/or missing some important parts.
 You and your partner will work together to write a single script that performs the action in your group directory README, using these partial scripts.